Autumn's Concerto: Synopsis

 Ren Guang Xi (Vanness Wu) is a law student whose mother is the dean of his college.
 He had a difficult childhood and takes out his anger on the world by bullying others and taking advantage of his mother's position.
 Liang Mu Cheng (Ady An) also had a rough past, but still strives to protect her stepmother from learning that her mother's boyfriend sexually harasses her; Liang applies to college to escape this abuse.

 Guang Xi and Mu Cheng meet over a dispute about a car.
 Guang Xi believes that Mu Cheng is manipulative, and he swears to make her show her true colors.
 Guang Xi then makes a bet with his friends that he can get Mu Cheng to kiss him within 24 hours.
 He asks Mu Cheng out, and her stepmother forces Mu Cheng to go on the date since she fears that Guang Xi can shut down the school canteen, which she co-owns.
 Mu Cheng has her own problems with the date since Guang Xi had threatened to have her best friend, Hua Tuo Ye (Chris Wu), expelled from the school because he gave Mu Cheng a book from the school library.

 Guang Xi wins his bet, and Mu Cheng goes home to her stepmother, who encourages Mu Cheng to sell her body.
 She also mocks Mu Cheng's desire to play the piano again.
 Mu Cheng rushes out of the house in anger and runs to the college.
-She finds a piano in there and plays Air on the G String by Bach.
+She finds a piano there and plays Air on the G String by Bach.
 Guang Xi, asleep in the room, hears her and is reminded of his father, who committed suicide years before.
 He forces Mu Cheng to stop and accuses her yet again of being manipulative.
 He then attempts to make Mu Cheng strip, but stops when she starts to cry.